NikkelM/Hades-II-HadesBiomes/README.md

 ## Disclaimer

-This mod is a fan-project and not affiliated with or endorsed by Supergiant Games.
+This mod is a fan-project and while [endorsed by](https://x.com/SupergiantGames/status/2051709669476012501), it is not affiliated with by Supergiant Games.
 All original code, art, music, voice & game design of Hades is copyright Supergiant Games.